roslinanelly/apitest/README.md

-This repository contains regression test suite on public API PETSTORE application on PETENDPOINT
+This repository contains regression test suite on public API PETSTORE application on PET endpoint

 The swagger can be found in https://petstore.swagger.io/#/